CTI-PROFILE-IND · DATA: 2024 · UPDATED: Q2 2026

-Indo-Pacific · No FTA · Tier 3 Partner
+Indo-Pacific · CEPA Resuming · Tier 3 Partner

 India

-The world's fastest-growing major economy — and Canada's most diplomatically strained bilateral relationship
+The world's fastest-growing major economy, and Canada's most complex Indo-Pacific bilateral relationship

 $13.5B